mrjbom/OS_FIRST_TRASH/README.md

 # OS
 The simplest example of an operating system.

-#### This repository is no longer used for development, this version is also no longer being developed.
+**This repository is no longer used for development, this version is also no longer being developed.**

+The code of this project is **GARBAGE**.
+At that time, I didn't pay enough attention to the quality of the code and the project turned into a garbage dump
+I would like to delete it, but I feel sorry for this repository
+A better version of this project is most likely being developed now, take a look among the repositories if you are interested

 ### How to build on Linux
 1. Clone repository